 Water Softener vs. Water Descaler: Which Should I Choose?

 If you just want to reduce scale buildup, and you’d rather not add salt to your water, descaling systems should do the job just fine.
-You usually won’t have to call a plumber to help you with installation and maintenance, and these systems designed to treat thousands of grains of hardness before their media needs replacing.
+You usually won’t have to call a plumber to help you with installation and maintenance, and these systems are designed to treat thousands of grains of hardness before their media needs replacing.
 As an added bonus, they’re cheaper than the average water softener to buy upfront.

 No matter what type of system you decide to select, make sure to do your research before buying a product online.
 I’ve written reviews on the current most popular water softeners to help you better make a decision.
 You can also get information from customer reviews which are very helpful in describing how a system works for the average homeowner.